Kewejuankenobie/kewetext/README.md

 ~/.config/kewetextrc
 ```

-In here, you can edit settings regarding the editors functionality,
+In here, you can edit settings regarding the editor's functionality,
 plus color and syntax highlighting customization settings.
 More details
 about these settings are located in the provided kewetextrc file.